kisudsoe/PostGWAS-tools/Haigis-r0.6.md

 # 6. Search eQTLs from gene query

-See details in `Gene query for eQTL.ipynb`
+This step is not developed for command version yet.
+See details in `Gene query for eQTL.ipynb`.

+# * Notes

+Ensembl human gene ID to symbol converting tool: http://biotools.fr/human/ensembl_symbol_converter